 Tracey L. McCain, Esq. has served as our executive vice president and chief legal officer since September 2016 and as our chief compliance officer since June 2017.
-Prior to joining us, from January 2016 to September 2016, Ms. McCain served as Senior

-Vice President and Head of Legal of Sanofi Genzyme, a global business unit of Sanofi.
-Ms. McCain held roles of increasing responsibility after joining Genzyme Corporation, or Genzyme, in May 1997, including becoming its General Counsel after Genzyme was acquired by Sanofi in 2011.
-In her capacity as Senior Vice President and General Counsel of Genzyme from May 2011 to December 2015, she oversaw all aspects of its legal department in the United States and Europe, including general corporate, commercial and intellectual property matters.
+Prior to joining us, from January 2016 to September 2016, Ms. McCain served as senior vice president and head of legal of Sanofi Genzyme, a global business unit of Sanofi.
+Ms. McCain held roles of increasing responsibility after joining Genzyme Corporation, or Genzyme, in May 1997, including becoming its general counsel after Genzyme was acquired by Sanofi in 2011.
+In her capacity as senior vice president and general counsel of Genzyme from May 2011 to December 2015, she oversaw all aspects of its legal department in the United States and Europe, including general corporate, commercial and intellectual property matters.
 Prior to joining Genzyme, Ms. McCain was an associate at the law firm Palmer & Dodge LLP.
-Ms. McCain currently serves as a member of the board of directors and audit committee of Kiniksa Pharmaceuticals, Ltd. Ms. McCain holds a B.A. from the University of Pennsylvania with a major in political science and a J.D. from Columbia University School of Law.
+Ms. McCain has served as a member of the board of directors and audit committee of Kiniksa Pharmaceuticals, Ltd. since 2018.
+Ms. McCain holds a B.A. from the University of Pennsylvania with a major in political science and a J.D. from Columbia University School of Law.